 Nikon D750 versus Canon 70D

 The Nikon D750 and the Canon EOS 70D are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and July 2013.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D750) and an APS-C sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D750) and an APS-C (70D) sensor.
 The Nikon has a resolution of 24.2 megapixel, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Nikon D750 and the Canon 70D.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D750 – represents 100 percent across all the size and weight measures).